05. Computing variables

 Variable name Variable label Variable type Question wording and response categories disrspctFrequency of being treated with less courtesy or respect Ordinal ✅ RECODE, COMPUTE-A In your day-to-day life how often have any of the following things happened to you?
 You are treated with less courtesy or respect than other people.

-In Brief Perceived Ethnic Discrimination Questionnaire questionnaire:
+In the Brief Perceived Ethnic Discrimination Questionnaire questionnaire:

 - The response category is: 1: Never; 2: Rarely; 3: Occasionally; 4: Frequently; 5: Always, so from 1 to 5, the ethnic discrimination increases.